Traditional animation: Digital ink and paint

 The current process, termed "digital ink and paint", is the same as traditional ink and paint until after the animation drawings are completed; instead of being transferred to cels, the animators' drawings are either scanned into a computer or drawn directly onto a computer monitor via graphics tablets, where they are colored and processed using one or more of a variety of software packages.
 The resulting drawings are composited in the computer over their respective backgrounds, which have also been scanned into the computer (if not digitally painted), and the computer outputs the final film by either exporting a digital video file, using a video cassette recorder or printing to film using a high-resolution output device.
-Use of computers allows for easier exchange of artwork between departments, studios, and even countries and continents (in most low-budget American animated productions, the bulk of the animation is actually done by animators working in other countries, including South Korea, Taiwan, Japan, China, Singapore, Mexico, India, and the Philippines).
-As the cost of both inking and painting new cels for animated films and TV programs and the repeated usage of older cels for newer animated TV programs and films went up and the cost of doing the same thing digitally went down, eventually, the digital ink-and-paint process became the standard for future animated movies and TV programs.
+Use of computers allows for easier exchange of artwork between departments, studios, and even countries and continents (for most low-budget US animated productions, the bulk of the animation is done by animators working in other countries, including South Korea, Taiwan, Japan, China, Singapore, Mexico, India and the Philippines).
+As the cost of both inking and painting new cels for animated films and TV programs, and the repeated usage of older cels for newer animated TV programs and films, increased and the cost of doing the same digitally went down, eventually, the digital ink-and-paint process became the standard for animated movies and TV programs.